Former Meta employee tells Senate company failed to protect teens' safety

 Bejar told senators he met regularly with senior executives at the company, including Chief Executive Mark Zuckerberg, and considered them supportive of the work at the time.
 However, he concluded subsequently that the executives had decided "time and time again to not tackle this issue," he testified.

-In one 2021 email, Bejar flagged to Zuckerberg and other top executives internal data revealing that 51% of Instagram users had reported having a bad or harmful experience on the platform in the past seven days and that 24.4% of children aged 13-15 had reported receiving unwanted sexual advances.
+In one 2021 email, Bejar flagged to Zuckerberg and other top executives internal data revealing that 51% of Instagram users had reported having a bad or harmful experience on the platform in the past seven days.
+Among that group, 24.4% of the children aged 13-15 had reported receiving unwanted sexual advances.

+A separate document showed that 13% of all 13-to-15-year-old Instagram users surveyed said they had received unwanted advances.

-He also told them that his own 16-year-old daughter had been sent misogynistic comments and obscene photos, without adequate tools to report those experiences to the company.
+Bejar also told the executives that his own 16-year-old daughter had been sent misogynistic comments and obscene photos, without adequate tools to report those experiences to the company.
 The existence of the email was first reported by the Wall Street Journal.

 In his testimony, Bejar recounted that in one meeting Meta Chief Product Officer Chris Cox was able to cite precise statistics on teen harms off the top of his head.